Feestig/ONORobot/src/opsoro/apps/sociono/thibaud.md

 2. in sociono.js the blocks are initialized and gets code binded to it.
   2.1`Blockly.Blocks['type_name'] = {}` is where the layout is declared
-  2.2.`Blockly.Lua['type_name'] = function(block) {}` is where we will put the code that is to be generated in
+  2.2.`Blockly.Lua['type_name'] = function(block) {}` is where we will put the code that is to be generated in for this project we have made a custom class twitter.py that holds the code used for the blockly module

 # unicode
 unicode is a way to encode signs as a stream of bytes.